JASory/Prime-Data/README.md

 # Prime-Data
 Computed data for primes

-Reference material for data on primes.
-(Note this was written spur of the moment, and apparently I don't have the data with me, will upload later)
+Reference material for optimizing and checking computational number theory software

 - Prime-2048 - List of the first 2048 odd primes along with multiplicative inverses over 2^64 and 2^128